beeware/batavia/docs/internals/contributing.rst

 This has been successfully tested on Raspbian GNU/Linux 7 (wheezy), based on instructions from `Procrastinative Ninja`_ and `aeberhardo`_.

 Raspbian for Raspberry Pi 1 does not come with Python 3.4.
+(Ubuntu 16.04 for Raspberry Pi is now available, and has new enough packages as described above.)
 To install Python 3.4, download the source code and then build it:

 .. code-block:: bash